detth/simple-reverse-shell/README.md

 ```bash
   py shell_client.py
 ```
-When client is running, you will be auto connected to server.
+When client is running, you will be auto connect to server.
 If client is connected, you can execute some commands in terminal, like as: ifconfig, ipconfig, notepad.exe etc.

 ## License